EGR314-2025-S-306/EGR314-Team306/docs/report.md

 ### Meeting Coordination

-Meetings will typically be held during *chosen hours* and are preferably in-person.
+Meetings will typically be held during Wednesday and Thursdsay afternoons, either synchronously or a-synchronously and are preferably in-person.
 If circumstances do not allow for a normal meeting time, a more suitable meeting time should be discussed and agreed upon.
-Meeting schedule will be kept in *personal or group* calendar for reminders.
+Meeting schedule will be kept in Google Calendar for reminders.
 For more spontaneous meetings, members may not be required to attend if personal reasons arise.

 ### Roles & Responsibilities